 In the Life of the Believer

 The Holy Spirit begins his work in us by bringing about conviction of sin.
-Jesus, in John 16:8-11, teaches that the Holy Spirit will convict the world of sin, righteousness, and judgement.
-Those who respond to this conviction and surrender their lives to the lordship of Jesus will experience regeneration, or rebirth, born this time of the Spirit (John 3:5-8).
+Jesus, in John 16:8-11, taught that the Holy Spirit would convict the world of sin, righteousness, and judgement.
+Those who responded to this conviction and surrendered their lives to the lordship of Jesus would experience regeneration, or rebirth, born this time of the Spirit (John 3:5-8).

 I am also limited in my ability to pray.
 I oftentimes do not even know my own heart or how to express to God what I need.
 Here also the Holy Spirit comes to the rescue.
 In Romans 8:26-27 Paul tells us that “In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans.
 And he who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for God’s people in accordance with the will of God.”
 The Holy Spirit serves as our advocate before the throne of God.